-When trade is brisk and quantities of rum, molasses or other liquids are left on the piers, the river pirates row pours through the holes and is caught by the men in the boat below.
-One night in the spring of 1880 a boat con-It was fortunate for me in every taining four river pirates approached a was finished he exclaimed: "At last I way that I pursued the course I had fleet of coasting schooners anchored in am lodged like a man."
-His diadem Flushing bay.
-But the alarm was given teller, from one of the officers.
-There in endeavoring to escape fell overboard were no loose notes on hand of the and was drowned.
-Several of the crews in the neighborhood were aroused and sheets of thousands and five hundreds the three remaining pirates were caught and were arraigned before the authori-Either two sheets were picked up in ties next morning.
-In a day or two the mistake for one, or the wrong batch of trio were "railroaded to Sing Sing." sheets selected from-that is, thou- This proved a wholesome lesson, and sands were taken instead of five hun- for some time afterward no attack was dreds.
-The notes were hurriedly made on a vessel at anchor.
-There clipped, strapped and indorsed have been a number of cases of collu-"\$5,000," without recounting, and so sion between dishonest dock watchmen sion between dishenest dock watchmen enveloped and handed over to me.
-The and river pirates.
-The former wait bank had discovered the error, and no until the coast is clear and then give doubt was entertained but that the their confederates the signal to approach and begin operations, while they mount guard and stand in readiness to give them warning of the approach of any one.
+There was evidently an error.
+I counted me back the amount that was over, with the pours through the holes and is caught the pours through the holes and is caught to the holes and the holes are the holes are the holes and the holes are the holes are the holes are the holes and the holes are the h by the men in the boat below.
+One night in the spring of 1880 a boat containing four river pirates approached a Flushing bay.
+But the alarm was given in time and the crews were prepared to defend themselves.
+One of the pirates in endeavoring to escape fell overboard and was drowned.
+Several of the crews in the neighborhood were aroused and the three remaining pirates were caught and were arraigned before the authorities next morning.
+In a day or two the trio were "railroaded to Sing Sing.
+This proved a wholesome lesson, and for some time afterward no attack was made on a vessel at anchor.
+There have been a number of cases of collusion between dishonest dock watchmen and river pirates.
+The former wait until the coast is clear and then give their confederates the signal to approach and begin operations, while they mount guard and stand in readiness to give them warning of the approach of any one.
 But for the watchmen on the vessels the river pirates would come on board and cut all the ropes below the belaying pins and carry them off.

-George M. Pullman, the palace car man, got his start financially in mining in Chicago.
-He was worth less than \$100,000 when he began the sleepingcar business, and now has a \$400,000 home at Chicago, besides elegant summer places on the St. Lawrence and at company now has over 1,200 cars run-\$15,000,000.
+George M. Pullman, the palace car ed to cover his tomb with flowers. man, got his start financially in mining in Chicago.
+He was worth less than \$100,000 when he began the sleepingcar business, and now has a \$400,000 home at Chicago, besides elegant summer places on the St. Lawrence and at \$15,000,000.